 Where there’s a will there’s a way

 I struggled to convert this motivation into action until a friend shared an article about plogging, a new exercise idea that combines running with collecting trash from the natural environment.
 (This movement started in Sweden where “plocka upp” translates to “picking up”.
 Combine that with “jogging” and you get plogging).
 The running community started talking about it, and brands started capitalizing on it as well.
 It became evident that it was the perfect fit – an opportunity to spread awareness and hopefully to inspire change through actions.
-Helped by a loyal friend I set about organizing my first plogging event in the city of Nuremberg, Germany, where I currently live.
+Helped by a loyal friend and armed with a load of trash bags, I set about organizing my first plogging event in the city of Nuremberg, Germany, where I currently live.

 A slow start fails to dampen our spirits